-Whether or not you have voluntarily decided to forego sexual relations, or have simply encountered a dry spell due to caregiving, divorce or other extenuating circumstances, Faught encourages women to try to keep the spark alive.
-Women who have given up on the thought of having intimate relations may eventually find themselves wishing to become sexually active again.
+Whether you have voluntarily decided to forego sexual relations, or you have simply encountered a dry spell due to caregiving, divorce or other extenuating circumstances, Faught encourages women to try to keep the spark alive.
+Even those who have given up on the thought of having intimate relations may eventually find themselves wanting to become sexually active again.
 They may then have difficulties that they never experienced before, which can be both embarrassing and physically painful.

 “If a woman is not sexually active, that can lead to a woman not wanting to be sexually active.
-That can lead to decreased arousal and sensation and so forth.”
+That can lead to decreased arousal, sensation and so forth,” she advises.

-Essentially, Faught is saying is that if you don’t use it, you’re likely to lose it.
+Essentially, if you don’t use it, you’re likely to lose it.
 According to Mayo Clinic, “Regular sexual activity, with or without a partner, can help you maintain healthy vaginal tissues.”
 This increases blood flow and helps these tissues retain their elasticity.

-Faught recommends having candid discussions with your physician in order to affectively address any iddues you may be experiencing.
+Faught recommends having candid discussions with your physician in order to effectively address any issues you may be experiencing.
 She also urges women to visit the International Society for the Study of Women’s Sexual Health website for more information on female sexual health issues and treatments.

-“This is an International medical organization that is good for both professionals and the general public to find local resources on providers that treat sexual complaints both from a medical aspect, but also psychological, et cetera.”
+“This is an international medical organization that is good for both professionals and the general public to find local resources on providers that treat sexual complaints both from medical and psychological approaches,” she says.

-Regardless of your unique situation, caregiving, stress, emotional health, and menopause can all have detrimental effects on a woman’s sexual health.
-Rather than making do with these factors, it is important for women to understand that they are entitled to enjoying themselves on this basic human level.
+Regardless of your unique situation, caregiving, stress, emotional health, and menopause can all affect a woman’s sex life.
+Instead of making do with these factors, it is important for women to understand that they are entitled to enjoying themselves on this basic human level.
 A simple discussion with a physician can help women decide what approaches are the best fit for improving their sexual health.